truemped/truemped.github.io/content/posts/orga/aligning-through-writing-documents.md

 completely different experience than the paper before.

 Again one might have noticed the [Good Strategy/Bad Strategy][1] background in the way the paper was written.
-Again a very insightful book about why most strategies are not ones and why they fail.
+A very insightful book about why most strategies are not ones and why they fail.
 The execution of the strategy has not been a complete success but that is a different story.

 # Takeaways